slunicko-ondra/foxtrot/game_design.md

 Your task is to find the machine with a running web server.
 Use some scanning tool and look for specific services running on specific ports.

-As a flag, submit the name and version of service running on the web server.
+As a flag, submit the version of service running on the web server.

 **Hints**:

 Hint 1 (What to look for?): Web servers usually run on port 80, try looking for that.

 Hint 2 (What tool to use?): Use the command-line tool **nmap**.

-Hint 3 (What else?): Try to find a right option to run nmap with, that enables detection of services versions.
+Check --help

-Hint 4 (What range to use?): Have you heard about CIDR Notation?
+Hint 3 (What range to use?): **nmap**  needs to specify what host/network to scan.
+You can find information about you network with **ifconfig**.
+And have you heard about CIDR Notation?
 It can save you some time if you use subnet mask /24 as it does not scan all adreses.

+Hint 4 (What else?): Try to find a right option to run nmap with, that enables detection of services versions.

 **Solution**:
-***#TODO***

 ```
+kali@attacker:~#  ifconfig
+    eth0:...
+        ...
+    eth1:...
+        inet 192.168.1.30 netmask 255.255.255.0
+    ...

-root@attacker:~#  nmap -sV
+kali@attacker:~#  nmap -sV 192.168.1.30/24
-Look for port 80 in the output
-    ---
-    tcp/80
-    tcp/22
+    ...
+    Nmap scan report for user (192.168.1.30)
+    ...
+    80/tcp open http Apache httpd 2.4.50

 ```

 **Flag value**
-`Apache 2.4.50`
+`2.4.50`

 ---
 ---